rCaptainKT/Roblox-Discount-Game-Scripts/README.md

 7. Repeat steps 4-6 until you have three frames for the three different button scripts

 HOW TO USE:
-1. Enter ID into textbox
+1. Enter ID into text box
 2. Press button to purchase

 NOTES: